Special Educational Services

 What kind of disabilities are serviced by the Special Needs Department?

-The Special Needs Department provides curriculums for students with a wide range of disabilities including dyslexia, pervasive developmental disorder, Down syndrome, Aspergers Syndrome, and Attention Deficit Disorder.
+The Special Needs Department provides curriculums for students with a wide range of disabilities including dyslexia, Down syndrome, Autism, and ADHD.

 Does Seton do an evaluation to determine if a student has a learning disability?